StochasticBiology/hyperinf/README.md

 # hyperinf

-An Ecosystem for Hypercubic Inference in Accumulation Modelling
+An Ecosystem for Hypercubic Inference in Evolutionary Accumulation Modelling
 ---

 This package brings together HyperTraPS(-CT), HyperHMM, HyperDAGs and HyperMk, different algorithms for accumulation modelling.
 All are based around the idea of inferring hypercubic transition graphs that describe the accumulation of binary features.